 You can read more about who can claim.

-University accommodation fees
+University and private accommodation fees

 Additional financial advice